 Why is Hinduism a Culture?

 You practice your religion, but you live your culture.
 In Hinduism you don’t practice anything, it is your lifestyle.
 There is nothing like converting to Hinduism.
 You do not have missionaries in Hinduism.
 No where do you find in any Hindu text about how one can convert to Hinduism.
 You just live your life as a Hindu.

 Every aspect of nature is divine in Hinduism which means nature should be respected for it provides us shelter, food and a life supporting system in this Universe.
-So Hindus worship rivers, mountains, trees, air, water, even other animals, Sun, Moon, planets, knowledge, wealth, everything in the Universe is divine for a Hindu.
+So Hindus worship rivers, mountains, trees, air, water, even other animals, Sun, Moon, planets, knowledge, wealth.
+For a Hindu, everything in the Universe is divine.
 So you respect nature, follow the laws of nature, and don’t be greedy.
-Tarudevobhava - trees are divine.
+Tarudevobhava – trees are divine.
 You don’t cut trees just like that if you are a true Hindu.
 In fact you will do everything you can to preserve every aspect of nature around you.
-Birds build beautiful nests without damaging or altering the surroundings around their nests.
+Birds build beautiful nests without damaging or altering the surroundings nature around their nests.